grievans/lab01-toolbox-functions/README.md

+## Griffin Evans (no teammate)

+All three of the prompts are included here: https://www.shadertoy.com/view/3csfWn

+Change the "#define PART" to 1, 2, or 3 to see each of the respective versions.

 # Lab01: Toolbox Functions

 Let's practice using some tool box functions!
 You may work with a partner for this one.